jackdewinter/pymarkdown/readme.md

 ```

 - Note that better support for this command is priortized as
-  required for the general release and should happen fairly quickly
+  required for the general release and should happen fairly quickly.

 ### Basic Configuration